Washington & Jefferson Presidents football: New residency requirements and near-dissolution (1900–1911)

-The Bob Folwell era (1912–1920)
+Bob Folwell era (1912–1920)

-A new chapter in W&J football history began in 1912, when head coach Bob Folwell was recruited away from Lafayette College by the team manager Robert M. Murphy.
+In 1912, head coach Bob Folwell was recruited away from Lafayette College by the team manager Robert M. Murphy.
 An early high point came in 1912 when Folwell's team held Jim Thorpe and the Carlisle Indians to a scoreless tie.
 The 1913 team posted a 10-0-1 record and were the highest scoring team in the nation.
 That season featured a scoreless tie with Yale, a 100–0 defeat of Grove City College, and a 17–0 victory over Penn State that broke the Nittany Lions' 19-game winning streak, earning the entire school a day off to celebrate.
 1913 was the first season that the team was able to hire trained athletic coaches.
 Three players were named All-Americans.
 Sportswriter Walter S. Trumbull of The New York Sun suggested that the Michigan Aggies, Washington & Jefferson, Chicago University, and Notre Dame were the new "Big 4 of College Football" instead of the traditional grouping of Princeton, Yale, Harvard, and Penn.

 The 1914 squad lost at Harvard University in front of 15,000 fans by a score of 10–9.
 If not for an errant kick that hit the crossbar, W&J would have won the game and at least a share of the mythical national championship.
 That squad saved face by becoming only the seventh team to ever defeat Yale University, with a decisive 13–7 victory.
 The game received national press coverage, and the team received a personal note of congratulations by Theodore Roosevelt.

 Folwell left to coach at Penn, his alma mater, following the 1915 season.
 He was succeeded by Sol Metzger, who led the team to a 15–5 record during the 1916 and 1917 seasons.
 Ralph Hutchinson took over the team for the 1918 season, which ended with a 2–2 record in a World War I-shortened season.
 David C. Morrow, who had coached the team a decade earlier, returned for his second stint during 1919 and 1920.